hello-ria/hello-ria/README.md

 - 👋 Hi, I’m Ria
-- 👀 I’m interested in A.I
+- 👀 I’m interested in A.I, robotics and film.

 <!---